sieger/handbook/README.md

 - If you are rendering / modelling stuff, then you buy the highest core number possible, which will be AMD these days.
 But this is not our focus, so I will not talk about it again.
 - Uncore = Core.
 - Disable all power saving features
-- Flat llc for lowest delay
+- Flat llc for lowest delay - aim for smallest delta.
 - Try not to leave anything auto
 - Always check temperatures, try to test cpu stability with bootable linpack, 1-4 hours should be enough and your max cpu temp should be 80 degrees.
 - Check temps in game, should be max 60, after that intel hinders the performance